AZHenley/hofstadter/README.md

 Conditional | !5 | If the line's data is not equal to the specified line's data, continue.
 Else, restart the execution of this line from the start but keep the data.
 Swap data | @5 | Swaps the line's data with the specified line's data.
 Concatenate | +5 | Concatenates the line's data with the specified line's data and stores it in the line's data.
+Set data | ="Hello World!" | Sets the line's data with the specified string.
+Must use double quotes.

 Lines are 1-indexed.
 You can swap with lines that do not exist as extra storage (but they must be positive numbers).
 Line 0 always contains the empty string, no matter what you swap to it (`@0` is effectively a clear).
 Swapping with the current line is effectively a no-op.
 When lines restart, they retain their value.
 Commands are expected to be space separated.